cmiles/PiSlicedDayPhotos/README.md

 ```

 If you are interested in generating Topography compensated Sunrise/Sunset times for your location try:
-  - [gvellut/tppss: Compute sunrise / sunset times taking into account local topography](https://github.com/gvellut/tppss) - this is a great free way to generate the times - it does take some setup, but like me you might find preparing the data for the program is an interesting learning project!
+  - [gvellut/tppss: Compute sunrise / sunset times taking into account local topography](https://github.com/gvellut/tppss) - this is a great free way to generate the times - it does take some setup, but like me you might find preparing the data for the program is an interesting project!
   - [Find Your Location and Compute Sunlight Conditions](https://www.suncurves.com/en/) - a paid service that will do this for you.
   - Various photography apps can calculate/show you this information but I'm not sure if any of them export yearly (or multi-year) data...

 ### Settings File

-_DaySlices_ - Takes an integer and determines the number of photos taken between sunrise and sunset
+_DaySlices_ - Takes an integer and determines the number of photos taken between sunrise and sunset.

-_NightSlices_ - Takes an integer and determines the number of photos taken between sunset and sunrise
+_NightSlices_ - Takes an integer and determines the number of photos taken between sunset and sunrise.

-_PhotoStorageDirectory_ - the path to where the photos are written
+_PhotoStorageDirectory_ - The path to where the photos are written.

-_SunriseSunsetCsvFile_ - the name (including extension) of the csv file of Sunrise and Sunset times
+_SunriseSunsetCsvFile_ - The name (including extension) of the csv file of Sunrise and Sunset times.

-_PhotoNamePrefix_ - Prefix for the photo names, the date and time will follow the prefix and .jpg to create the filename.
-It is especially useful to change this if you have multiple cameras running
+_PhotoNamePrefix_ - Prefix for the photo names.
+The date and time will follow the prefix and .jpg to create the filename.
+It is especially useful to change this if you have multiple cameras running.

-_LogFullExceptionsToImages_ - The assumption is that this program will run largely unattended in the background and that most of the time the only thing you will see from the program is the photographs.
-The program will try to alert you of errors by writing exception information to an error file in the PhotoStorageDirectory.
+_LogFullExceptionsToImages_ - The assumption is that this program will run largely unattended and that most of the time the only thing you will see is the photographs.
+The program will try to alert you of errors by writing exception information to an image file in the PhotoStorageDirectory.
 This setting determines whether the program writes all of the exception information or only an abbreviated message.
 This option exists because writing full exception information may leak information about your setup!

-_LibCameraParameters_ - Day/Night/Sunset/Sunrise - command line parameters for libcamera-still
+_LibCameraParameters_ - Day/Night/Sunset/Sunrise - command line parameters for libcamera-still.

-_CustomTimes_ - custom times can be specified either as clock times (3:45 pm) or as minutes before/after sunset (sunset +10).
+_CustomTimes_ - Custom times can be specified either as clock times (3:45 pm) or as minutes before/after sunset (sunset +10).
 Each custom time also gets LibCamera parameters.

 ```
 "CustomTimes": [